netxms/netxms-doc/admin/icmp-ping.rst

 * ICMP.ResponseTime.Min

-Results of ICMP response statistic collection for additional targets and interfaces are available as internal parameters:
+Results of ICMP response statistic collection for additional targets and interfaces are available as internal metrics:

 * ICMP.ResponseTime.Average(*)
 * ICMP.PacketLoss(*)